What happens if you’re in recovery from alcoholism…but still feel depressed?

 Depression may come from one of many distinct causes.
 Home life.
 Childhood trauma.
 A chemical imbalance in the brain.
 Even food choices can trigger it.

 Excessive drinking CAN cause depression.
-It’s not the only cause though…nor even the most common.
+It’s not the only cause though…it’s not even the most common cause.

 AddictionCenter.com goes into detail on depression in this article: What is Depression?